Goralive/front-end-practice/README.md

 `border` - width | style | color\
 `border-radius` - make borders rounded
 ### Display properties
 `inline` - get not all the width of the entire line.
+Example is span\
-Example is span `block` - get the width of the entire line.
-Example is h1 `inline-block` - behaves like inline element except Width and height are respected `none` - hide element
+`block` - get the width of the entire line.
+Example is h1\
+`inline-block` - behaves like inline element except Width and height are respected\
+`none` - hide element
 ### Opacity + Alpha channels
  `opacity` - make the element not visible.
+Transparent\
-Transparent `alpha channel` - work only on one property.
+ `alpha channel` - work only on one property.
 Other elements are not affected.
 ### Position
+Property sets how an element is positioned in a document.
+Top, right, bottom, left\
+`static` - element position with respect to position.
+Can't influence position\
+`relative` - position the element relative to another elements\
+`absolute` - element is removed from normal document flow.
+No space is created for the element in the page layout.
+Position can be taken from parent\
+`fixed` - the element will stay at the same place.
+Like absolute positioning but doesn't affects by parent\
+`sticky` - position element.
+Element will go down along with container.

 ### Transitions
+`transition` - looks fun.
+Transition properties in defined order.
+You can specify property name, duration, timing function, delay\
+`transition-timing-function` - `easy-in`